Solemn Mass

+Evangelical-Lutheran priests celebrate High Mass at Holy Trinity Church in Uppsala on the Feast Day of the Apostles Philip and James the Less.

-Solemn Mass (missa solemnis) is the full ceremonial form of a Mass, predominantly associated with the Tridentine Mass where it is celebrated by a priest with a deacon and a subdeacon, requiring most of the parts of the Mass to be sung, and the use of incense.
+Solemn Mass (missa solemnis) is the full ceremonial form of a Mass, predominantly associated with the Tridentine Mass where it is celebrated by a priest with a deacon and a subdeacon, requiring most of the parts of the Mass to be sung, and may include the use of incense.
 It is also called High Mass or Solemn High Mass.

 These terms distinguish it from a Low Mass and Missa cantata.
 The parts assigned to the deacon and subdeacon are often performed by priests in vestments proper to those roles.
 A Solemn Mass celebrated by a bishop has its own particular ceremonies and is referred to as a Solemn Pontifical Mass.
 Within the Roman Rite, the history of the Solemn Mass has been traced to the 7th century in the Gregorian Sacramentary and Ordo Romanus Primus, followed by several centuries of adapting these pontifical liturgies.
 Eventually, the proliferation of multiple parish churches within the same cities saw these liturgies further adapted so that the average priest could celebrate them.
 By the 13th century, those Masses with ceremonial more closely following that of the pontifical liturgies were identified as "Solemn" or "High Masses" in contrast with simpler "Low Masses".
 In the Catholic Church, since the promulgation of the 1969 Roman Missal, much of the Solemn Mass's ceremonial has fallen into obsolescence and disuse.

 In Lutheranism and parts of Anglicanism, High Mass is celebrated in a manner similar to the Tridentine Rite.